passff/passff-host/README.md

     ''; }))]; })
     ...];

-"..." is to be replaced by the list of all other packages installed by root on your NixOS.
+The string "..." is to be replaced by the list of all other packages installed by root on your NixOS.